UniSwarm/uDevkit-SDK/support/README.md

 ## board

-Board support defines an architechture and the processor used.
-It also map inputs and outputs of various devices to the board to the processor.
+Board support defines an architecture and the processor used.
+It also maps inputs and outputs of various devices to the board to the processor.

-Use :
+Usage :

 	BOARD = rtboard